Lionel Hichens: In business

 In 1910 Hichens became chairman of the engineering firm Cammell Laird, despite a lack of business experience.
 It is assumed that the influence of William Palmer, 2nd Earl of Selborne, a mentor, was involved in the appointment.
 During World War I he was heavily involved with the Ministry of Munitions, in partnership with Robert Brand setting up the Imperial Munitions Board.
 They went to Canada in autumn 1915, and resolved the administrative supply difficulties, to the satisfaction of Robert Borden and Sam Hughes, by appointing Joseph Flavelle to head the new board, replacing the existing Shell Committee.
 Hichens chaired from 1916 the Central Council of Associations of Controlled Firms for armament suppliers.

 After the war, Hichens continued as chairman at Cammell Laird, and served on a number of public bodies.
 He was brought in as chairman at English Electric in 1927, which under the management of John Pybus had seen serious mistakes made: Pybus suffered a breakdown that year.
 Cammell Laird had common ground with English Electric, which had taken over Coventry Ordnance Works from it in 1918, and a financial stake through loans made.
 At this time John Brown & Company held a controlling interest.
 Hichens stayed as chairman until 1930, when restructuring had occurred and Holberry Mensforth had been brought in, who recruited George Nelson.
 In 1928 the English Steel Corporation was formed, in which Cammell Laird and Vickers pooled their steel interests.
 The amalgamation involved Hichens in the closure of steel plants at Grimsthorpe and Penistone.

-Hichens died in a bombing raid during The Blitz on 14 October 1940, as a bomb hit Church House, Westminster.
+In 1929, Hichens settled at North Aston Hall in Oxfordshire, which he bought in 1929.
+Hichens died in a bombing raid during The Blitz on 14 October 1940 aged 66, as a bomb hit Church House, Westminster, and was buried at North Aston church.